sort-intersection-types

 default:false

 Allows you to use comments to separate the members of intersection types into logical groups.
-This can help in organizing and maintaining large intersection types by creating partitions within the enum based on comments.
+This can help in organizing and maintaining large intersection types by creating partitions based on comments.

 true